Measurement of high-mass $t\bar{t}\ell^{+}\ell^{-}$ production and lepton flavour universality-inspired effective field theory interpretations at $\sqrt{s}=13$ TeV with the ATLAS detector: Results

 \subsection{EFT flavour-inclusive fit results}

 The results for the various flavour-inclusive fit configurations described above are shown in Tables~\ref{tab:Res:EFT_flavincl_linquad} and~\ref{tab:Res:EFT_flavincl_lin} for cases where all EFT effects are considered, $\mathcal{O}(\Lambda^{-4})$, and where only SM interference effects of the EFT operators are considered, $\mathcal{O}(\Lambda^{-2})$, respectively.
-In the latter case the $O_{leQt^{1}}$ and $O_{leQt^{3}}$ operators are not included as they have no equivalent SM interaction so there is no interference with the SM and sensitivity only arises from the pure EFT contribution.
+In the latter case the $O_{leQt}^{1}$ and $O_{leQt}^{3}$ operators are not included as they have no equivalent SM interaction so there is no interference with the SM and sensitivity only arises from the pure EFT contribution.

 Table~\ref{tab:Res:EFT_flavincl_linquad} shows the best fit values, 68\% and 95\% confidence intervals (CIs) from the fit to data including $\mathcal{O}(\Lambda^{-4})$ EFT contributions.
 All the fitted WC values are compatible with the SM.
 The dominant uncertainty in all cases is due to the limited data size.
-Constraints on the $O_{leQt^{3}}$ operator are tighter than for other operators, this is expected due to the tensor structure of this operator.
+Constraints on the $O_{leQt}^{3}$ operator are tighter than for other operators, this is expected due to the definition of this operator.
+These limits improve upon previous constraints on these operators from the CMS Collaboration~\cite{CMS-TOP-22-006}.

 In the case of EFT paramerisations where the (quadratic) pure-EFT $\mathcal{O}(\Lambda^{-4})$ terms are dominant a breakdown of a key axiom of Wilks' theorem~\cite{Wilks:1938dza} can occur, the profile-likelihood ratio (PLR) may not follow the expected $\chi^2$-distribution~\cite{Bernlochner:2022oiw}.
 This can lead to coverage in the test statistic different to what is expected in the asymptotic case.
 The true coverage can be determined with toy pseudodata and adjusting where to read off the CI accordingly.
 Therefore, additionally to the non-coverage adjusted results (Asymp.
 CI), results are also given where the 68\% and 95\% CIs are coverage-adjusted (Pseud.
 CI) for the fits to data where only a single WC at a time is a free parameter in the fit.
 This adjustment is calculated by generating toy pseudodata and taking the value of the 68\% and 95\% percentiles of the fitted pseudodata test statistics.
 Scans of the fitted negative log-likelihood value as a function of the WC value are shown in Figure~\ref{fig:Results:coverage} for $c_{tl}$ and $c_{Qe}$.
 The solid line shows the negative log-likelihood as a function of the WC, the crosses and plusses show the values of the 68\% and 95\% coverage calculated from the fits to pseudodata, compared with the coverage value in the asymptotic assumption of a profile likelihood ratio, $-\Delta\ln{L}=0.5$ and $-\Delta\ln{L}=1.96$.
 The confidence intervals calculated with the coverage from pseudodata are quoted by interpolating between the markers and giving the intersection with the likelihood scan.
 The percentage value written in text is the actual coverage value at the WC value corresponding to the nominal $-\Delta\ln{L}=0.5$ and $-\Delta\ln{L}=1.96$ points.
 The $\mathcal{O}(\Lambda^{-4})$ CIs calculated from pseudodata and the corresponding 95\% confidence level limits on the new physics scale, $\Lambda$, are also summarised in Figure~\ref{fig:Results:EFT_summary_incl}.